 WEATHER RELATED DEPARTMENT SPECIFIC POLICY

 In the event of severe weather or other emergencies, which could force the college to close or cancel classes, such information will be broadcast on radio stations and television stations.
-Students who reside in areas which fall under a Level III emergency should not attempt to drive to the college even if the college remains open.
+Students who reside in areas that fall under a Level III emergency should not attempt to drive to the college even if the college remains open.

 Since this is an online class, assignments due on a day the college is closed will be due that day unless there is a server issue that prevents it.
 If that occurs, the assignment will be due the next day that the server is available.